maaaaz/kalicustom/README.md

 ---------
 - See https://github.com/maaaaz/Kalicustom/releases
 - Releases are hosted on `archive.org` because:
-  - `archive.org` accept larger files than Github release feature (2 GB, which is not enough)
+  - `archive.org` accept larger files than the Github release feature one (2 GB, which is not enough)
   - `archive.org` provide multiple downloading capacities: direct download, torrent etc.
   - `archive.org` is an awesome project
 - Release file are 7 GB compressed | 25 GB decompressed